ibcn-cloudlet/dianne/doc/builder.md

 ![Learning tab](figures/builder_5.png)

 Start by adding an `MNIST` dataset and connecting this to your `Input`.
-In case the MNIST dataset is not showing up, please run `.\gradlew dataset -Pwhich=MNIST` to download it.
+In case the MNIST dataset is not showing up, please run `.\gradlew datasets -Pwhich=MNIST` to download it.
 Double clicking the dataset allows you to select how many samples will be used for training and how many will be used for testing.

 ![Dataset configuration](figures/builder_6.png)